vanish87/Vox/README.md

 This software is provided under the **GNU General Public License**, more information is provided in the [license file](https://github.com/AlwaysGeeky/Vox/blob/master/LICENSE.md).

 ## Setup
 Setting up and compiling the project is a fairly simple process.
+Cmake can be used to build the project files for each environment and for different platforms, depending on what you are developing on.

 **Windows**

-Visual Studio projects are included.
+Visual Studio 2015 projects are included.

 **Linux**